 2. Website Accessibility Is Key

 When you go to a business’ website, you want to be able to easily navigate the site, load pages quickly, and find a clear call to action in case you want to call the company for services.
-In other words, user experience is important—arguably one of the most important parts of your online presence.
+In other words, the user experience is important—arguably one of the most important parts of your online presence.
 After all, if users aren’t able to easily use your site, they’ll move on to another company.

-Here are just a few questions you can ask yourself when determining whether your site is user friendly:
+Here are just a few questions you can ask yourself when determining whether your site is user-friendly:

 - Is your site mobile friendly?
 2015 was the year of Mobilegeddon, but it didn’t stop there.
 Now that 80 percent of internet users own a smartphone, consumers are now using mobile phones for what used to be restricted to desktops and laptop PCs.
 Mobile traffic surpassed desktop traffic in late 2016, and the gap will continue to widen.